manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 We are definitely getting closer.
 Attribute `pathname` carries value `"/duplicate"`, and will carry value `"/square"` if we run `curl "http://localhost:8000/square?number=42"`.
 We can thus use this attribute to differentiate between both request types, like this:

     if (myUrl.pathname === '/duplicate') {
         // handle the "duplicate" request
     }

     if (myUrl.pathname === '/square') {
         // handle the "square" request
     }

 The url module also conveniently splits up the so-called *search* parameters for us, by providing another object on attribute `searchParams`.
-This object is based on a class called *URLSearchParams*, and it allows us to retrieve the `number` through the `get` function  provided on the object, like this:
+This object is based on a class called *URLSearchParams*, and it allows us to retrieve the `number` value through the `get` function  provided on the object, like this:

     `URL.searchParams.get("number")`.